rancher/rke2/developer-docs/upgrading_kubernetes.md

 Now restart the RKE2 upgrades as defined [here](#L39) with the updated image-build-kubernetes tags.

-Once these updates are made create a PR with '[WIP]' in the titled and let CI run.
-Do not merge these PR's.
+Once the updates are made, create a PR with '[WIP]' in the title, request review, and leave open until needed.
+If an R2 isn't necessary, these PRs should be closed at the start of the next release process.

 ## Release Process Overview